kuyawa/pifpy/readme.md

 - share your avatar/profile with the world
 - sell your PFPs amd make tons of money

+You can check the contract code here [avatar.sol](https://github.com/kuyawa/pifpy/blob/main/src/public/contracts/avatar.sol)

-**PIFPY uses contract address 0.0.34735480 in Testnet for quick interaction with profiles:**
+**PIFPY uses contract address 0.0.34735480 in Testnet**

+The SDK will allow you to easily make calls to the contract:

     pifpy = new PIFPY()
     pifpy.login()
-    pifpy.newUser()
+    pifpy.newUser(name, avatar)
     pifpy.setUserName(name)
     pifpy.upload(file)
     pifpy.setAvatar(fileId)